Connemara, The Burren & Aran Islands Walking Tour – 8 Days

 - Day 6 / Inishmore - "a stress-free experience"

-- We begin our morning with a 1-hour ferry ride from the beautiful village of Doolin to Kilronan on Inishmore, the largest of the Aran Islands.
-Inis Mór is a land steeped in myth, legend and ancient culture and is home to the highly photographed ancient ring forts Duchathair and Dun Aengus.
-We walk “on the rim of Europe” to observe the Black Fort (Dun Duchathair) located on the sheer coastal cliffs.
-The Limestone pavements are home to wild flowers, bird life, and patchwork fields for our ambling pleasure as we walk narrow country roads and lane-ways that date back thousands of years.
+- We begin our morning with a 1-hour ferry ride from the beautiful village of Doolin to the village of Kilronan on Inishmore, the largest of the three Aran Islands.
+Inis Mór is a land steeped in myth, legend and ancient culture and is famous for its stone forts, which are thought to date from the late Bronze Age (1100BC) through to the Iron Age (300BC-500AD).
+Our walk takes us to the Black Fort (Dun Duchathair) A solitude fort situated on the cliffs at Cill Éinne on the southern side of the island.
 Distance: 12 km / 7.5 miles, Ascent: 70 m / 210 ft.

 - Day 7 / Black Head